yonisantiago/recipe-snap-ai/README.md

 # Recipe Snap

-Convert images of your plate to a recipe
+Convert images of your plate to a recipe with ingridients!